On the relative Galois module structure of rings of integers in tame extensions: Introduction

-We are very grateful to Andrea Siviero for extremely detailed and helpful comments on an earlier draft of this paper.
-We are also extremely grateful to the anonymous referee whose very careful reading of the manuscript led to significant corrections and improvements.
+We are very grateful indeed to Andrea Siviero for his extremely detailed comments on an earlier draft of this paper, and to Ruth Sergel for her most perceptive remarks at a critical stage of this project.
+We heartily thank Nigel Byott and Cindy Tsang for the many very helpful comments, questions and corrections that we received from them, and Bob Guralnick for a very helpful remark concerning the proof of Corollary \ref{C:stick} below.
+We are also extremely grateful to the anonymous referees whose very careful reading of the manuscript led us to correct and considerably strengthen our original results, and to significantly improve our exposition.